h2xd/exposition/packages/core/README.md

 ## Motivation

-The goal of this project is to provide really good developer experience, when it comes to API mocking.
+The goal of this project is to provide perfect developer experience, when it comes to API mocking.
-The reason is that API mocking with a large subset of different variations / results is really hard and I saw a lot of project skipping tests because even thinking about the amount of work and the debugging later on is insane. _Okay!
+The reason is that API mocking with a large subset of different variations / results is really hard, and I saw a lot of project skipping tests because even thinking about the amount of work and the debugging later on is insane. _Okay!
 Okay!
 I will stop.
 Here is a candy to calm down._ 🍬

 **This library is written with the thought that devs never want to leave their IDE and love to fiddle around with code first.
-Therefore you can find a lot of examples and descriptions in TSDoc.**
+Therefore, you can find a lot of examples and descriptions in TSDoc.**

 ## Create an exposition 📙